 For many older adults, using advanced technology to connect is not preferred or not even an option.
-Some reasons for this include having limited or no internet access, not owning devices like smartphones, computers or tablets, and finding it difficult to navigate technology, including having a hard time troubleshooting when there are problems.
+Some reasons for this include having limited or no internet access, not owning devices like smartphones, computers or tablets, and difficulty navigating technology, including having a hard time troubleshooting when there are problems.

 If you have an elder in your life, or anyone who doesn’t like high-tech communication, connecting “the old-fashioned way” can be fun and rewarding.
 Check out the creative ideas below for staying in touch with low-technology.

 - Set up a regular time for a call.
 Agreeing on a time, whether it’s once a week or once a day, will help ensure the connection is made.
-Plus, it’s something to look forward to!
+Plus, it’s something for the older adult in your life to look forward to!

 - Help them get comfortable with their phone.
 Some seniors use cell phones only for calls and may appreciate refreshers on making and answering calls.